imjoshellis/algos/README.md

 As I solve problems from LeetCode and other sources, I'll add them in the [solved directory](https://github.com/imjoshellis/algos/tree/main/solved).

-Each solution will have a suite of tests and a readme file explaining the thought process and code.
+Each solution will have a suite of tests and a readme file (sometimes) explaining thought process and code.

-`12/1/2020 NOTE`: I just decided to restructure this repo and decided to add readmes to everything.
-Right now, there will be a lot of empty readmes in the solved folders.
-Any folder starting with LC-#### will have a comprehensive readme.

 ## Scripts